L-OptiZinc Supplement for Cell Protection

-What is L-OptiZinc®?
 It is a unique, patented form of methionine-bound zinc, the amino acid best absorbed by the body.
-Studies show that Supersmart’s L-OptiZinc® formula is better absorbed, retained longer and is more effective than any other zinc supplement available.
+Studies show that SuperSmart's L-OptiZinc® formula is better absorbed, retained longer, and more effective than any other zinc supplement available.

-In contrast to other zinc supplements, the bioavailability of the zinc is not affected by the type of food or amount of fiber consumed.
-It also has greater antioxidant potency, equivalent to Vitamins E, C and beta-carotene, offering several benefits and effective cell protection against free radical attack.
+In contrast to other zinc supplements, the bioavailability of zinc is not affected by the type of food or amount of fiber consumed.
+It also has greater antioxidant potency, equivalent to Vitamins E, C, and beta-carotene, offering several benefits and effective cell protection against free radical attacks.

-On this page, we discuss all the L-OptiZinc health benefits, discuss the importance of bioavailability and look at the side effects associated with this vital supplement.
+On this page, we discuss all the L-OptiZinc health benefits, the importance of bioavailability, and the side effects of this vital supplement.

-Considering the body doesn’t have a specialized zinc storage system, it’s essential that you receive the daily recommended amount of this mineral through your food intake or supplements.
+Considering that the body does not have a specialized zinc storage system, it is essential that you receive the daily recommended amount of this mineral through your food intake or supplements.

 The Office of Dietary Supplements states that zinc has several health benefits, including the following:

-Extensive studies have been done related to specific zinc health benefits and side effects.
-Keep reading to learn about how zinc benefits t-lymphocytes, why it has high bioavailability and why there are so few side effects of L-OptiZinc® compared with other supplements.
+Extensive studies have been conducted related to specific zinc health benefits and side effects.
+Keep reading to learn about how zinc benefits t-lymphocytes, why it has high bioavailability, and why there are so few side effects of L-OptiZinc® compared with other supplements.

 It Helps Activate T-Lymphocytes

-The best form of zinc — methionine-bound zinc — has been studied to play a very important role in the function of the immune system.
-It is essential for the development and activation of T-lymphocytes — white blood cells that fight infections.
-In humans, zinc deficiency results in a decrease in T lymphocytes, which hinder the body’s ability to combat infections and heal wounds.
+The best form of zinc – methionine-bound zinc – has been studied to play a very important role in the function of the immune system.
+It is essential for developing and activating T-lymphocytes – white blood cells that fight infections.
+In humans, zinc deficiency results in a decrease in T lymphocytes, which hinders the body's ability to combat infections and heal wounds.

 Because of the effect zinc has on immune support, the following benefits can also be found:

-- Methionine-bound zinc, which is found in Opti L Zinc 30 mg, is an essential component of zinc/copper superoxide dismutase, an important antioxidant enzyme, capable of neutralizing harmful superoxide radicals.
+- Methionine-bound zinc, found in L-Opti Zinc 30 mg, is an essential component of zinc/copper superoxide dismutase, an important antioxidant enzyme, capable of neutralizing harmful superoxide radicals.
 Maintaining proper levels of superoxide dismutases (SOD) and zinc is key to longevity, as aging is associated with damage caused by reactive oxygen species.

 - Methionine-bound zinc may also ease symptoms and reduce the duration of the common cold, according to some studies.

-- Research indicates that zinc halves the risk of developing pneumonia in elderly people in nursing homes, plus also reduces antibiotic treatment times and convalescence periods.
+- Research indicates that zinc halves the risk of developing pneumonia in elderly people in nursing homes and reduces antibiotic treatment times and convalescence periods.

 - Zinc is also proven to be an essential mineral for growth and maturation.
 Deficiency is linked with cognitive deficits and delayed growth, including a delay in male and female puberty.

-Combined, these health benefits provide a boost to overall health and general well-being.
+Combined, these health benefits boost overall health and general well-being.

 It Has High Bioavailability

 When you want a fast-acting supplement, you look at its bioavailability.
 This term describes the absorption of a drug or supplement into systemic circulation.
-What it really comes down to is, some forms of zinc take longer to work within the human body than others.
+What it really comes down to is that some forms of zinc take longer to work within the human body than others.

-However, methionine-bound zinc is often the best form of a zinc supplement if you’re looking for maximum bioavailability.
-Studies show the zinc bioavailability of this form is faster than other variants.
+However, methionine-bound zinc is often the best form of zinc supplements if you are looking for maximum bioavailability.
+Studies show that zinc bioavailability of this form is faster than other variants.

 But there are other factors that can hinder zinc bioavailability: